Our award-winning professors and faculty come from all walks of life and backgrounds, ranging from journalism to film to public relations.

 For 25 years Steven Holloway has worked as a filmmaker on a variety of film and digital documentaries, commerical spots and dramatic narrative shorts.

 During that time, he traveled extensively both domestically and internationally, filming projects that aired nationally on PBS, Discovery Channel, National Geographic Television, and the BBC.
 In 2015, he received The American Cinematographers Society's Heritage Award for cinematography.
 Steven holds a BA in photography from the Rochester Institute of Technology and an MFA in Film and Media Arts from American University in Washington, DC.

 Samantha Sunne is a freelance investigative reporter in New Orleans, LA.

-She teacher reporting and digital skills to journalists around the world through the Society for Professional Journalists, Google, Investigative Reporters & Editors and other organizations.
+She teaches reporting and digital skills to journalists around the world through the Society for Professional Journalists, Google, Investigative Reporters & Editors and other organizations.
 Before going freelance, she held positions at Reuter, NPR and the Student Press Law Center.

 Ned McFadden was born and raised in Baltimore, Maryland.
 He graduated in 1993 with a degree in Visual Arts from University of Maryland-Baltimore County.

 He teaches Media Productions at Eastern Middle School's Humanities and the Communication Arts Magnet in Silver Spring, Maryland.
 He has freelanced as a cinematographer, worked as a portrait photographer, and taught animation workshops at the Capitol Children's Museum.
-Over the last fifteen years he has taught Screenwriting and Video Production at American University for their Discover the World of Communication program.
+Over the last fifteen years he has taught Screenwriting and Video Production at American University for Discover the World of Communication.
 Ned McFadden's Fine Art Photography has been shown locally and nationally.
 He currently serves as an Advisory Board member for our Rock Project, a non profit that promotes a global community through the creation of short form documentaries.
 He is a wedding photographer and videographer, and simply enjoys creating images.